sjberman/nginx-service-mesh/docs/content/about/architecture.md

 1. The Pod is deployed.
 1. The NGINX Service Mesh control plane injects the sidecar into the Pod configuration using a mutating webhook.
-1. In response to a "Pod Created" event notification, `k8s-workload-registrar` gathers the information needed to create the certificate, such as the `ServiceAccount` name.
+1. In response to a "Pod Created" event notification, `spire-controller-manager` gathers the information needed to create the certificate, such as the `ServiceAccount` name.
-1. `k8s-workload-registrar` makes an API call to `spire-server` over a Unix socket to request a certificate for the Pod.
+1. `spire-controller-manager` makes an API call to `spire-server` over a Unix socket to request a certificate for the Pod.
 1. `spire-server` mints a certificate for the Pod.

 ##### Distribution